Rate Limit

 })

-make sure to run migrate to create the rate limit table in your database.
+Make sure to run migrate to create the rate limit table in your database.

-npx better-auth migrate
+npx @better-auth/cli migrate

 Custom Storage